i05nagai/memorandum/language/english_speaking.md

     * An annual salary shall consist of twelve monthly salaries
 * comprise
     * the batch component is a MapReduce comprising three phases
+* disengage
+    * to become separate or not changed, or to cause this to happen
+    * the US should not disengage from Europe, she said
+    * to switch off the control of sth
+        * the autopilot has been disengaged
+    * if you disengage the clutch of a car, you stop the power produced by the engine being connected to the wheels
 * engage
     * engage in/on/upon
         * Only 10% of American adults engage in regular excercise